Vote with confidence

 - Understand the resources and needs of their local, national, and/or international communities; and

-- Engage with those communitities to enact positive change.
+- Engage with those communicates to enact positive change.

-The Center for Service-Learning and Civic Engagement will be a catalyst for developing partnerships that have a mutually transformative impact on students, faculty, staff and the communites they serve through service-learning.
+The Center for Service-Learning and Civic Engagement will be a catalyst for developing partnerships that have a mutually transformative impact on students, faculty, staff and the communities they serve through service-learning.

-Wright State University students enrolled in a service-learning course will engage in meaningful community service, paired with instruction and reflection, to enhance the learning process.
+Wright State University students enrolled in a service-learning course will engage in meaningful community service paired with instruction and reflection, to enhance the learning process through achieving academic learning objectives, meeting community needs, and promoting civic responsibility.

 “Wright State’s Center for Service-Learning and Civic Engagement is a great collaboration with students, faculty and staff, working together to make sure that the University’s resources do not stay caged up on campus but are accessible to the community for addressing community needs.”